oracle/oracle-db-tools/devops/terraform/ADB-Vanity-URL-without-customer-managed-ORDS/README.md

 - A Load Balancer (always free 10Mbps-Micro)

 **The IPs for the Public Subnet assume you have a VNC with a CIDR block of 10.0.0.0/16 and 10.0.11.0/24 is unused.**

+When the script is finished, you can associate the public IP of the load balancer with your domain provider.

 ## The Variables (in the variables.tf file)